wycks/WP-Skeleton-Theme/README.markdown

 ### What it does not have:

-*Search , Archives, Category, Single, Image, Tag* --> templates.
+Image template or any real image CSS - This is best left outside a framework

+Support for `the_excerpt` , by default you must use the "Read More" to split posts in the main loop.

+Support for `tag` output in the main loop, I never use tags and they can add to db overhead.

-Everything is handled by the main loop
+Some pages are just handled by the main loop, such as single.php, archives , category, tags, etc.

+### Notes
-I also stripped out all the JavaScript that came with the original HTML Skeleton Framework and overall tried to make it as minimal as possible.
+Stripped out the JavaScript tabs that came with the original HTML Skeleton Framework.
+The CSS for those elements is still present but it is best to `wp_enqueue` the javascript using native WP functions.
+The footer is left completely unstyled, up to you which grids you want to use, supports 1, 2, 3 or 4 columns easily.

+To have a left sidebar just move `get_template_part( 'sidebar', 'index' );` to above the loop call (might need minor tweaks)

 -------------------------------
 ### Open to any feature requests